 Pregnant or nursing women 19 to 50 years: 1,000 mg per day

 Women and men over 50: 1,200 mg per day

 Dairy products, including yogurt and cheese, are excellent sources of calcium.
 An eight-ounce glass of milk contains about 300 mg of calcium.
 Other calcium-rich foods include sardines with bones and green leafy vegetables, including broccoli and collard greens.
 Dietary supplements can help because it is difficult to consume adequate amounts from food alone.
 Talk to your doctor before taking a calcium supplement.

 Vitamin D helps your body absorb calcium.
-The recommendation for vitamin D is 400 - 1,000 iu daily.
-Supplemented dairy products are an excellent source of vitamin D. (A cup of milk contains 100 iu.
+The recommendation for vitamin D is 400 IU to 1,000 IU daily.
+Supplemented dairy products are an excellent source of vitamin D; a cup of milk contains 100 IU.
 Vitamin supplements can be taken if your diet doesn't contain enough of this nutrient.
-Again, consult with your doctor before taking a vitamin supplement.
-Too much vitamin D (greater than 2,000 iu daily) can be toxic.
+Again, consult with your doctor before taking a supplement.
+Too much vitamin D (greater than 2,000 IU daily) can be toxic.